-As you got older and wised up the assumption became that you were mature and responsible enough to watch scary movies.
+As you got older and wised up, the assumption became that you were mature enough to watch scary movies.

 Yet as we have grown up how often do we ask ourselves whether the media we engage with is toxic to us?
-The assumption is that we are mature and responsible enough to make good choices about what we listen to, read and watch, and yet most adults rarely question their own media engagement or call into discussion its toxicity.
+The assumption is that we're mature and responsible enough to make good choices about what we listen to, read and watch, and yet most adults rarely question their own media engagement or call into discussion its toxicity.

-All too often we allow ourselves to succumb to the mind-numbing, almost comatose state of turning our brains off and passively absorbing the subliminal messaging all around.
+All too often we allow ourselves to turn our brains off and passively absorb the subliminal messaging all around.

-Many popular women's magazines perpetuate the idea that self-care can be achieved through consumerism as if a face mask will solve all your problems.
+Many popular women's magazines perpetuate the idea that self-care can be achieved through consumerism, as if a face mask will solve all your problems.
 Selfish, pleasure-seeking, consumerist behavior has been repackaged and sold to millions of women as "self-care" and "empowerment."

 Most magazines also communicate to women that promiscuity, pleasure-seeking, hedonistic behavior is fun and empowering, although it is actually very damaging mentally and emotionally to most women.
 If we take a look at the root of these sorts of messages, it makes sense that the media would want to keep women in a perpetual state of dissatisfaction, continually seeking out novel pleasures and material gratification.
-It is good for business!
+It's good for business!

-Most of us have gotten pretty lax with the types of TV/movies we watch, always self-assured that our adult brains are not influenced by any amount of cursing, sex, or violence we may see on TV.
+Most of us have gotten pretty lax with the types of TV/movies we watch, always self-assured that our adult brains aren't influenced by any amount of cursing, sex, or violence we may see on TV.
 Yet, what if those should not be our foremost worries?
-Violence and cursing have little to no impact on most women; however, things like the way men and women are portrayed on TV/movies are potent indicators of female behavior and attitudes in real life.
+Violence and cursing have little to no impact on most women; however, things like the way men and women are portrayed in TV/movies are potent indicators of female behavior and attitudes in real life.
 Most women fail to recognize the way relationships are shown in TV/movies and the effect they might have on how we view real relationships.

-Violence and cursing have little to no impact on most women; however, things like the way men and women are portrayed on TV/movies are potent indicators of female behavior and attitudes in real life.
+The way men and women are portrayed in TV/movies are potent indicators of female behavior and attitudes in real life.

 For example, most TV/movies positively portray promiscuity and hooking up as glamorous, fun, sexy, exciting and empowering with very little reveal of the emotional or mental consequences of casual sex.
-Likewise, the media often shows a very negative portrayal of married life, as boring and soul-sucking with tropes such as the nagging wife, the lazy husband, weight gain, obnoxious children and lackluster (if any) sex lives.
+Likewise, the media often shows a very negative portrayal of married life, as boring and soul-sucking with tropes such as the nagging wife, the lazy husband, weight gain, obnoxious children, and lackluster (if any) sex lives.
 Ultimately, marriage is shown as the death of romance, while sex without commitment is fun and empowering.

 On the other end of the spectrum, movies and TV can also show romance in very idealistic terms that can also put wildly high expectations on dating and romance.
 We see images of firework first kisses and men as knights in shining armor there to rescue women from the misery of single life, and we become bitter when our real relationships don't unfold quite like The Notebook or Titanic.

-So what?
-Should I move to a cabin in the woods?
+So What?
+Should I Move to a Cabin in the Woods?

 The most important step in getting out from under the media's iron grip is first to recognize that every message the media sends is mostly about keeping us anxious, dissatisfied, unhappy, and in a continual state of seeking instant gratification, novelty, and pleasure to assuage our "unhappiness."
 As soon as we recognize that, we can break free of the shackles.